 - They often take years to settle

-- The settlement is usually for a much lower amount than the individual premiums of group members
+- The settlement can be a much lower amount than the individual premiums of group members

-- The lawyers’ fees will reduce this already low settlement amount still further.
+- The lawyers’ fees can reduce this already low settlement amount still further.

 - Even if you had no idea you were part of a class action, and the case is settled, you are bound by the outcome.
 You have no grounds to complain as an individual.